Inland Kochi, A Riverside Meander

 67

-Not all are open 24 hours down here though so it is advised to stock up when you can in case of emergency.
-In the city, there are some amazing and famous markets where you can stock up on a wide variety of local foods like persimmon, many types of citrus, torched katsuo tuna, inakazushi (vegetable sushi), udon, and tonnes of local vegetables.
+Not all are open 24 hours down here, though, so it is advised to stock up when you can in case of emergency.
+In the city, there are some amazing and famous markets where you can stock up on a wide variety of local foods like persimmon, many types of citrus, torched katsuo tuna, inakazushi (vegetable sushi), udon, and tons of local vegetables.

-There are some great places to eat in the city too like Menbo Miyake udon, COFFEE HOUSE SPOON, and tacos handmade from local corn from Masacasa Tacos food truck.
-Kochi Ice along the route has great ice cream and views of the river.
+There are some great places to eat in the city, too, like Menbo Miyake Udon, COFFEE HOUSE SPOON, and tacos handmade from local corn from the Masacasa Tacos food truck.
+Kochi Ice, along the route, has great ice cream and views of the river.

-One of the most famous sites is a collaboration with Japanese outdoor brand Snow Peak and architect Kengo Kuma called Snow Peak Ochi Niyodogawa.
+One of the most famous sites is a collaboration between Japanese outdoor brand Snow Peak and architect Kengo Kuma called Snow Peak Ochi Niyodogawa.

-You can stay in one of the especially designed cabins that overlook the river, or else camp as usual in the large field.
+You can stay in one of the specially designed cabins that overlook the river, or else camp as usual in the large field.
 About 4400 yen for camping and 17,600 yen for a cabin.
-Showers, garage disposal, cooking facilities and firewood all available and most camping gear available for rent too.
+Showers, garage disposal, cooking facilities, and firewood are all available, and most camping gear is available for rent too.

 It can get very cold along the route.
-The city and day might start off warm but as the road undulates through a valley it is advisable to bring many layers.
-There are also tunnels and a few leafy areas, so be ready to remove sunglasses safely at any point.
+The city and day might start off warm, but as the road undulates through a valley, it is advisable to bring many layers.
+There are also tunnels and a few leafy areas, so be ready to remove your sunglasses safely at any point.

-Click on the map to see te details on Komoot
+Click on the map to see the details on Komoot

 THINGS TO SEE ALONG THE ROUTE